peiyao2017/Catl-GLM/README.md

 source_aligned <- aligned_data$source #aligned source data
 ```

-# Microbiome data processing and covariate imputation
+## Microbiome data processing and covariate imputation

 The function `process_microbiome_TL_data()` performs the final harmonization step.
 It first removes samples with too many missing predictor values, then removes covariates and microbiome features with too much missingness.
 Since each dataset may lose different variables, the function then retains only common covariates and common microbiome features across all datasets.

 After removing variables with too many missings, Microbiome variables are processed according to the argument `microbiome.scale`:

-- If `microbiome.scale = "count"` or `"relative_abundance"`, remaining microbiome `NA` values are replaced by zero, zeros are replaced by a small positive pseudo-count, values are renormalized to unit row sum, and log-relative abundance is calculated.
+- If `microbiome.scale = "count"` or `"relative_abundance"`, remaining microbiome `NA` values are replaced by zero, then all zeros are replaced by a small positive pseudo-count, values are renormalized to unit row sum, and log-relative abundance is calculated.
 Missing non-microbiome covariates are imputed by `missForest`, using both covariates and log-relative-abundance microbiome features as predictors.

 - If `microbiome.scale = "log_relative_abundance"`, values are first converted back to relative abundance by exponentiation, then above processing is performed.